ExamProCo/aws-bootcamp-cruddur-2023/journal/week0.md

-Destroy your root account credentials, Set MFA, IAM role Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.
-Review all the questions of each pillars in the Well Architected Tool (No specialized lens) Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.
-Open a support ticket and request a service limit

 # Week 0 — Billing and Architecture
 (1)  Set a Billing alarm in AWS Billing & Cost Management console:
 Select: Budgets/create Budget/Monthly cost budget/